kazugorou/kazugorou/README.md

 i DO think your skins are pretty than mine, it's just a REALITY

-if im sitting with someone it doesnt mean i ship the characters...
-NO I DONT SHIP SPONGEBOB X WOLFWOOD
+if im sitting with someone it doesnt mean i ship the characters

 if our ponies look similar u can literally just ask me to change mine idc (i care a lot)

-hyperfixating trigun and enstars !!
+hyperfixating trigun, sanrio and enstars !!

 ...